-Consent 0489-2.3 sets the maximum and minimum allowable lake levels, having regard for season, although some flexibility is allowed.
+Consent 0489 sets the maximum and minimum allowable lake levels, having regard for season, although some flexibility is allowed.

-During the summer period (15 December to 15 April), the lake level must not drop below reduced level (RL) 76 m, with the exception of a short time frame (264 hours) under specified circumstances, and must not drop below RL 75 m at all.
-In winter (16 April to 14 December), the lake level must not drop below RL 76 m on more than 125 days, or below RL 75 m on more than 40 days.
-Figure 4 presents the lake level data for the entire 2022-2023 period.
+During the summer period (15 December to 15 April), the lake level must not drop below reduced level (RL) 76m, with the exception of a short time frame (264 hours) under specified circumstances and must not drop below RL 75m at all.
+In winter (16 April to 14 December), the lake level must not drop below RL 76m on more than 125 days, or below RL 75m on more than 40 days.

-Table 2 summarises the number of days within the relevant periods the lake level was below RL 75 m and 76 m.
+Table 2 summarises the number of days within the relevant periods the lake level was below RL 75m and 76m.
 Figure 4 presents a graphic summary of Lake Rotorangi lake levels for the reported period.
-There were several times when the lake level exceeded RL 78 m for a short period (maximum level reached was 78.13 m), on these occasions there were associated weather events.
-The Company is to endeavour to ensure the level returns to less than RL 78 m as soon as is reasonably achievable.
-At no point did the lake level exceed RL 79 m.
-Lake levels were maintained in accordance with the consent conditions throughout the monitoring period.
+There were once when the lake level exceeded RL 78m for a short period (maximum level reached was 78.03m), on this occasion there was an associated weather event.
+The Company is to endeavour to ensure the level returns to less than RL 78m as soon as is reasonably achievable.
+At no point did the lake level exceed RL 79m.